 In the conscious patient, use a mouth speculum with a bright light source to examine the oral cavity.
 One of the most effective instruments is a human nasal speculum.
 Many small mammal veterinarians specifically recommend Welch Allyn’s illuminated bivalve nasal speculum (Fig 5 below).
+[2021 Editor’s Note: Unfortunately the Welch Allyn speculum has been withdrawn from the market].
 A less effective instrument for oral examination is an otoscope with a long otoscope cone (Fig 3).

 - Hold the head securely either by grasping the head like a football with the palm on top of the head and perpendicular to the nose OR

 - Grasp the head with the palm of your hand running parallel to the nose and your index and middle finger spread with a finger placed on each side of the muzzle (Fig 4).

 - Insert the speculum into the diastema or the space between the cheek teeth and incisors (Fig 5).